Michael Kessler

 Michael Kessler (born 24 June 1967) is a German actor, comedian and author.

 Career

 Theater

 Kessler had his acting training at the Westfälische Schauspielschule Bochum from 1988 to 1992.
 Afterwards he began acting roles at Schauspielhaus Bochum, Schauspiel Frankfurt, Nationaltheater Mannheim and Schauspielhaus Zürich.
-Since 2005, he has starred alongside Christoph Maria Herbst, Bastian Pastewka, and Jürgen Tonkel in the play Männerhort at the Theater am Kurfürstendamm theater in Berlin.
+Between 2005 and 2009 he starred alongside Christoph Maria Herbst, Bastian Pastewka, and Jürgen Tonkel in the play Männerhort at the Theater am Kurfürstendamm theater in Berlin.